dotnet/core/release-notes/9.0/preview/preview6/libraries.md

 ## SocketsHttpHandler by default in HttpClientFactory

 `HttpClientFactory` creates `HttpClient` objects backed by `HttpClientHandler`, by default. `HttpClientHandler` is itself backed by `SocketsHttpHandler`, however, `SocketsHttpHandler` is much more configurable, including around connection lifetime management. `HttpClientFactory` now uses `SocketsHttpHandler` by default and will configure it to set limits on its connection lifetimes to match that of the rotation lifetime specified in the factory.
-THis change is in the 9.0 [`Microsoft.Extensions.Http`](https://www.nuget.org/packages/Microsoft.Extensions.Http/) package
+This change is in the 9.0 [`Microsoft.Extensions.Http`](https://www.nuget.org/packages/Microsoft.Extensions.Http/) package

 ## TLS resume with client certificates on Linux